 The Shema continues to be a significant and important prayer for the Christian faith as well.
 The verses that form the Shema are referenced and quoted in several key places within the New Testament.

-Perhaps most famously, Jesus answered the question, “What is the greatest of all the commandments?” with a reference to the Shema.
+Perhaps most famously, Jesus answered the question, “What is the greatest of all my commandments?” with a reference to the Shema.
 Mark 12:28-31 reads, “29 ‘The most important one,’ answered Jesus, ‘is this: “Hear, O Israel: The Lord our God, the Lord is one.
 30 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
 31 The second is this: “Love your neighbor as yourself.”
 There is no Biblical commandment greater than these.’”

 In Jesus' reply we understand the direct link between the call to love God and to love others.
 When our relationship with Lord God is at the center of our lives, it will impact and shape every other area as well.